christophfranke/signal-chain/README.md

    )
 )

-// Defines a chain without connecting it.
+// serverData is a reactive primitive.
-// An unconnected chain is like a function declaration:
+// $.primitive.connect takes a chain and connects it,
-// It does nothing by itself.
+// and will write all output to the serverData primitive. const serverData = $.primitive.connect(fetchData)

-const handleDataChain = $.chain( serverData.listen, // listen to incoming data
+// we can also define a chain inline and immediately connect it const disconnect = $.connect( serverData.listen, // listen to incoming data
    $.effect(searchResults => {
       // do something with the data